bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     signal ranges.

 **Auxiliary data-units**
-    Auxiliary data units (10.4.4) are not tested.
+    Auxiliary data units (10.4.4) are not included in any tests.
 This is because the contents of such units are not defined by the VC-2 standard and so in the event that a particular codec supported some form of auxiliary data stream, its format would not be known to the conformance software.
+    Likewise, the contents of any auxiliary data units produced by an encoder under test will be ignored by this software.

 **Variable slice sizes**
     In all non-lossless mode test cases, high quality picture slices are sized